shunkode/MotionDetection_with_picamera2_dropbox/README.md

 ```
 # Usage
 Before you start this, you must add oauth2_refresh_token, app_key and app_secret to update_access_token.
-In addition, to use this execute the following command.
+To start this program, execute the following command.
 ```
 python main.py
 ```